aworleo/jaqilearning/README.md

 # jaqilearning

-This is my daily learning musings
+This is my daily musings on learning Data Science